phpbb/documentation/development/extensions/tutorial.rst

 require
 -------

-In the ``require`` section you can specify technical requirements of your extension.
+In the ``require`` section you can specify the technical requirements of your extension.
 Examples are the ``php`` version, or
 `third party libraries <https://packagist.org/>`_.
-Since our demo extension does not require any additional library, we only use the php version requirement, to make sure people have the right php version on their server. phpBB 3.1 requires php 5.3.3 or higher, so the version comparison is ``>= 5.3.3``.
+Since our demo extension does not require any additional library, we only use the php version requirement, to make sure people have the right php version on their server, and composer installers for some internal handling. phpBB 3.1 requires php 5.3.3 or higher, so the version comparison is ``>= 5.3.3``.

 require-dev
 -----------

-In the ``require-dev`` section you can specify technical requirements of your extension, which are only required for development.
-We use the `Extension PreValidation <https://packagist.org/packages/phpbb/epv>`_ Tool from the phpBB Extension team here.
-To perform some basic validation when running our tests on Travis CI later.
+In the ``require-dev`` section you can specify the technical requirements of your extension, which are only required for development.
+We use the `Extension PreValidation <https://packagist.org/packages/phpbb/epv>`_ Tool from the phpBB Extension team here, to perform some basic validation when running our tests on Travis CI later.
 Since we always want to have the newest version, we require ``dev-master``.